openaura/js-sdk/README.md

 See the reference for details on working with ArtistInfo objects.

-### Stream API
+### Particles API

-Once the SDK is initialized, you can also make queries into an artist's aura or stream using the stream API.
+Once the SDK is initialized, you can also make queries into an artist's aura or stream using the Particles API.
 Here we make a query against OpenAura artist id 47 (Taylor Swift).
 In the callback, we grab the PartcicleCollection from the returned Aura, and call its each() method, printing the id of each returned particle: